 Salvage cars have lower resale value.
-Keep in mind that if you get into another car accident and your salvage car gets totaled a second time, you won't get as much money for your vehicle.
-The insurance companies won't pay you full price on a vehicle with previous salvage history.
+Remember that if you get into another car accident and your salvage car gets totaled a second time, you won’t get as much money for your vehicle.
+The insurance companies won’t pay you full price on a vehicle with previous salvage history.

 - Insurance Coverage

 You won’t have any problem getting liability insurance on a car with a salvage title, but if you need a full or comprehensive insurance policy, expect to have a hard time finding an insurance company that will do that.

 If you buy a new model car with a rebuilt title, your dealer won’t provide any warranty, and maybe not even recalls in some cases.
 You may get a great deal on a two-year-old vehicle, but what if there is a significant defect with the engine a year later you are on your own.
 The dealer won’t replace the machine for free since your car has a salvage history.